 With Jetpack one can fully customize its site with free themes, image tools, and rich content, increase your traffic through automatic social sharing, related content, and faster load times.

 One can also get a safer, stronger site via secure logins and protection from brute force attacks.

 All these core features are free.
 Advanced features like daily backups, spam protection, and SEO tools can be added with any other simple and affordable premium plans.

 Jetpack’s features are provided and hosted by WordPress.com — so there’s never any extra strain on your server when you activate or use a new tool.

-	Hotjar is behaviour analytics and user feedback service that helps you understand the behaviour of your website users and get their feedback through tools such as surveys, heatmaps and session recordings.
+Hotjar is behavior analytics and user feedback service that helps you understand the behavior of your website users and get their feedback through tools such as surveys, heatmaps and session recordings.